Clarkson-Applied-Data-Science/2025_ia626_juttua/README.md

-# Potsdam Weather Dashboard
+# Potsdam Weather Data Analytics and Dashboard

-A web-based data analytics dashboard built using Flask and DuckDB to provide a visual and statistical analysis of historical weather data for Potsdam, NY.
-This project demonstrates an end-to-end ETL pipeline and data visualization interface optimized for over one million weather observations.
+A web-based data analytics platform built using Flask, DuckDB, and Plotly to provide interactive visualization and statistical analysis of historical weather data for NewYork North Country Dashboard.
+This project demonstrates an end-to-end ETL (Extract, Transform, Load) pipeline optimized for filtering, transforming, and analyzing over one million weather observations.

 ---